 Updated:

-Estimated reading time: 1 minute
+Estimated reading time: 7 minutes

 Table of contents

-Making the best Stracciatella Ice Cream Recipe
+Ingredients for the Best Stracciatella Ice Cream Recipe

 The most important thing is to start with the best ingredients.
 Brands matter – they vary in quality and can change the way a recipe comes out.
 So, whenever it makes a difference, we have listed the brands we used.
 We made the ice cream using our master ice cream method, and added the chocolate to it.

-VALRHONA CHOCOLATE – Valrhona produces some of the world’s finest chocolate; unique, artisan quality chocolate with complex, balanced and consistent flavors.
+Valrhona Chocolate – Valrhona produces some of the world’s finest chocolate; unique, artisan quality chocolate with complex, balanced and consistent flavors.
 Their chocolate is responsibly sourced from growers with whom they have long term partnerships and they have committed to assisting producers, protecting the environment and promoting innovation.
 Chocolate production is one of the major causes of destruction of the rain forest, and long term partnerships with stable growers is good way of preventing this destruction.

-crème fraîche – We use crème fraîche in the recipe to keep the ice cream from freezing solid.
+We use crème fraîche in the recipe to keep the ice cream from freezing solid.
 And to make sure it’s the best, we made it ourselves from Horizon cream and a real crème fraîche starter.
 It’s actually very easy.
 See the link to our recipe below.

 No Affiliates Statement